Clinical Informatics and Health Economics in Cancer

 The focus of his research is on the development of improved methods for efficient research design, cost-effectiveness analysis and the measurement of clinical and socioeconomic outcomes using data obtained from research and routinely collected within the NHS.

 He is Chief Investigator, clinical Co-Investigator or lead Health Economist on a number of clinical trials and methodological research projects.
 He leads the Health Economics Group within the University of Edinburgh Clinical Trials Unit.
 He is a Visiting Associate Professor of Health Economics at the Academic Unit of Health Economics, University of Leeds where he completed a PhD in health economic modelling.
-He is a NICE Appraisal Committee member and advises the Innovative Healthcare Delivery Programme Scotland at the Farr Institute.
+He is a NICE Appraisal Committee member and advises the Innovative Healthcare Delivery Programme Scotland.
 He treats patients with breast cancer at the Edinburgh Cancer Centre.

 |Peter S Hall||Principal Investigator, Senior Clinical Lecturer in Cancer Informatics and Consultant Medical Oncologist|

 - NIHR Diagnostic Evidence Cooperative

 - NCRI Psychosocial and Survivorship Clinical Studies Group

 - Scottish Molecular Pathology Evaluation Panel

 - Edinburgh-St Andrews MRC Molecular Pathology Node

 Partners and Funders

 - 2013–2022 NIHR (Health Technology Assessment), £2 million “Mammographic surveillance in breast cancer patients aged over 50 years” Mammo-50: A multi-centre, randomised, controlled, phase III trial of annual mammography versus 2 yearly for conservation surgery patients and 3 yearly for mastectomy patients.